KshitijTomar/Links/README.md

-# Links.github.io
+# Links
-this is a simple html-css way of creating links
+This is a simple html-css way of creating links

 CSS3 Filters are a quite interesting offshoot from SVG, allowing you to modify HTML elements and images with blurs, brightness and a lot more.
 In this quick tutorial we’ll go over exactly how they’re going to work.